Borr Drilling Limited - Notification of PDMR trades

-OSLO, Norway, July 8, 2021 /PRNewswire/ -- Borr Drilling Limited (the "Company") has today received trade notifications from the following persons discharging managerial responsibilities ("PDMRs") as defined by the Market Abuse Regulation in their capacity as directors and officers:
+OSLO, Norway, July 9, 2021 /PRNewswire/ -- Borr Drilling Limited (the "Company") has today received trade notifications from the following persons discharging managerial responsibilities ("PDMRs"):

-Director and Vice Chairman Tor Olav Trøim has purchased 200,000 shares on NYSE at a price of USD 0.7938 per share.
-Following the purchase, Mr. Trøim and his affiliated parties represent an ownership of 17,757,269 shares in the Company.

-Patrick Schorn, Chief Executive Officer of Borr Drilling has purchased 100,000 shares on NYSE at a price of USD 0.8030 per share.
-Following the purchase, Mr. Schorn, with close associates, owns 1,600,000 shares in the Company.
+Paal Kibsgaard, Chairman of the Borr Drilling's Board of Directors has purchased 300,000 shares on NYSE at a price of 0.8003 per share.
+Following the purchase, Mr. Kibsgaard, with close associates, owns 1,112,500 shares in the Company.

-Magnus Vaaler, Chief Financial Officer of Borr Drilling has purchased 25,000 shares at a price of NOK 6.9826 per share on the Oslo Stock Exchange.
-Following the purchase, Mr. Vaaler, with close associates, owns 110,000 shares in the Company.
+Neil Glass, Director of Borr Drilling has purchased 31,290 shares on NYSE at a price of USD 0.77766 per share.
+Following the purchase, Mr. Glass, with close associates, owns 206,371 shares in the Company.

 July 8, 2021